 Similarly, the split focus diopter shot comes up in the 2018 remake Suspiria, showing Susie and Madame Blanc in the same shot.
 The use of the shot here calls into question what their relationship will truly be.
 While it initially seemed as though they would be opponents, the shot suggests they will become partners quite soon.

 Applications for a Split Diopter

 Split Diopter Shots for Tone

 Put your hand in front of your face.
 If you focus on your hand, you can’t see what’s in the background.
 If you focus on the background, then your hand becomes blurry.
 Due to this effect, when filmmakers implement a split diopter shot, it creates a sense of uneasiness.
-It’s not natural to see objects in this way, so it makes sense for the effect to become popularized in horror films.
+It’s not natural to see objects in this way, so it makes sense for the effect to used in moments of unnatural tension.

 A split diopter lens is an incredibly useful tool.
 But just like any other tool, you need to know when to use it.
 With an artist’s vision and a commitment to framing a scene in a certain way, you can be confident your film will look exactly the way you envisioned.